RSS Feed

 Carlos Gracie

-Moreover, the man responsible for pioneering the exodus of Acai from the Amazon, Carlos Gracie, had his roots in Belem.
-He was the great-grandson of Scottish immigrants from Dumfries, who was born in Belém in 1902.
+The man responsible for pioneering the exodus of the acai berry from the Amazon was Carlos Gracie.(15) He was the great-grandson of Scottish immigrants from Dumfries and was born in Belém in 1902.
 During his early teens, a chance encounter with a Japanese immigrant led to his obsession with the martial art known as jujitsu.
-In 1922 the Gracies decided to move to Rio and Carlos opened Brazil's first ever jujitsu academy.
-When a store near his Copacabana residence began to import frozen Acai berries, he started to incorporate the fruit into his diet and also to encourage his jujitsu students to drink it.
-His students were pin-ups with sculpted bodies and everyone in town wanted to know what 'miracle' potion they were drinking.
-Eventually, Rio's beach lovers became huge fans and the Acai drink became part of beach culture.
+In 1922, Gracie moved to Rio where he opened Brazil's first ever jujitsu academy.
+When a store near his Copacabana residence began to import frozen acai berries, he incorporated the fruit into his diet and would also encourage his jujitsu students to drink it.
+His students were known for their sculpted physiques and everyone in town wanted to know what 'miracle' potion they were drinking.
+Eventually, Rio's beach lovers became huge fans and the acai berry drink became part of the beach culture.
 By the early 1990s, all juice bars in Rio were selling it.

-When Westerners rediscovered the Amazon in the 16th century, the Acai origins and its remarkable health properties were also revealed.
-However, the fruit is highly perishable and there was no way to preserve it and introduce it to the Western world.
-Later, when technology advanced and new preservation techniques were discovered, including freezing and freeze drying, the Acai berry was moved out from the Amazon and introduced to the rest of the world after a long period of isolation.
-In the 1900s, improved refrigeration techniques made it possible to ship fresh Acai to Brazil, particularly in Rio where it was made into some type of refreshment.
-The locals in Rio embraced Acai as a health food and it was during this era that the various uses for Acai were uncovered.
+When Westerners trekked the Amazon in the 16th century, the acai berry's remarkable health properties were of great interest.
+However, since the fruit is highly perishable, there was no way to preserve it and introduce it to the rest of the Western world.
+Later, when technology advanced and new preservation techniques were discovered, including freezing and freeze drying, the acai berry enjoyed world-wide acclaim.
+In the 1900s, improved refrigeration techniques made it possible to ship fresh acai berry from Brazil.
+The locals in Rio embraced the acai berry as a health food as various medicinal uses were uncovered and it became well-known for its antibiotic properties.

-Over time, the benefits of the Acai berry started to spread like brush fire and there was no stopping it.
-The 1990s saw the rise of the Acai berry to stardom until it has been heralded as the latest super fruit to hit the market and the demand reached unprecedented levels.
-Recently, a number of new scientific and medical studies in the United States and across Europe have found even more astonishing health benefits of Acai.
+Over time, the benefits of the acai berry spread like a brush fire and there was no stopping it.
+The 1990s saw the rise of the acai berry, heralded as the latest super fruit to hit the market, and the demand reached unprecedented levels.
+Recently, a number of new scientific and medical studies in the United States and across Europe have found health benefits of other amazing fruits but the acai berry still retains its title as the ground-breaking leader in Mother Nature's medicinal arsenal.